How to Remove Rust from Brake Rotors

 Step 4: Check for Any Damage before Washing

-Carefully raise your vehicle with a lift or jack on a leveled ground.
+Carefully raise your vehicle with a lift or jack on leveled ground.
 Remove the wheels by unscrewing the lug screw to take them off.

 If any part seems to be worn down or in poor condition, replacing them is necessary.